-After 21 months ageing in old oak, the wine was racked to a new 4,000L foudre (French oak) where it was aged for a further 100 days before finally being bottled on the 18th of May 2011.
+After 13 months ageing in old oak, the wine was racked to a near-new 4,000L foudre (French oak) where it was aged for a further 8 months before finally being bottled in February 2012.
+The wine was aged more than a year in bottle before being released mid 2013.

-The 2009 release of Terre à Terre Cabernet is a classic example of Cabernet Sauvignon from the South East, with a very elegant “oak twist”.
-Exemplary aromas of blackcurrant juice with scents of sage and five spice then lead to a very structured mouthfeel and firm tannin on the finish.
+The 2010 release of Terre à Terre Cabernet is a classic example of Cabernet Sauvignon from the South East, with a very elegant “oak twist”.
+Exemplary aromas of blackcurrant juice with scents of sage and five-spice then lead to a very structured mouthfeel and firm tannin on the finish.
 Very French in style.

 Only 450 dozen were produced for the 2010 vintage.